NoahRJohnson/deepVO/docker/README.md

 We are using `Makefile` to simplify docker commands within make commands.
 This Makefile is in the project root.

-Build the container and start a Jupyter Notebook

-    $ make notebook

-Build the container and start an iPython shell
+Build and run the Keras container

-    $ make ipython
+    $ make keras

-Build the container and start a bash
+Build and run the Caffe container

-    $ make bash
+    $ make caffe

 For GPU support install NVIDIA drivers (ideally latest) and [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).
 Run using

-    $ make notebook GPU=0 # or [ipython, bash]
+    $ make keras GPU=0 # or [caffe]

 Mount a volume for external data sets